 Pea founded his organization in 2019 after becoming alarmed by extensive efforts in favor of perpetual daylight saving time.
 He's suspicious of "Big Oil, Big Golf, Big Retail and Big Candy" lobbying for the change to make more money as extended evening daylight leads people to drive, shop and play more, and spend more on candy during Halloween.

-In the last four years, 15 states have enacted legislation or passed a resolution to provide for year-round DST, if Congress were to allow such a change, according to the National Conference of State Legislatures.
+In the last five years, 19 states have enacted legislation or passed a resolution to provide for year-round DST, if Congress were to allow such a change, according to the National Conference of State Legislatures.

 But sleep experts worry that’s the wrong way to go and could pose health risks.